juren53/BattMon/pc/README.md

 ## Development

 Converted from Python 2 to Python 3 with modern GTK3 integration.
-The original battery shape design was replaced with a circular design optimized for maximum text readability.
+The original design was evolved into a rectangular battery shape optimized for maximum text readability and realistic battery appearance.

 ### Key Components:
 - **MainApp class**: Core application logic and GTK integration